 No team can win more than one prize (even though they may deserve it) with the exception of any additional prize resulting from the timed trials.

-- Participants must be over 14 years old and every team member must sign an indemnity form.
+Participants must be over 14 years old and every team member must sign the Indemnity Form.
 Anyone under 18 years old must have signed consent from a parent.

 Technical Design Criteria